metaplex-foundation/dao/mplx-grants.md

 The Grant Proposal will pass if (a) >66% of votes are “Yes” votes, and (b) total votes cast exceed the Quorum.
 If either condition is not met, the proposal will fail.

 After the grant has been approved by the community, the grant beneficiary will need to agree to customary contract terms before receiving the grant.
 This will enable the DAO Council to execute the transfer of $MPLX to the grant beneficiary by means of a direct transfer, or a vesting contract, subject to certain lockup provisions.
+All $MPLX tokens delivered via DAO grants will be locked for 1 year.